 The Department of Mechanical Engineering Sciences is home to 25 academic staff and around 450 students at all levels from undergraduate through to PhD.
 Alongside our teaching activities, the division has a considerable range of research interests in fluid dynamics, materials & structures, biomedical engineering, robotics, structural integrity and vehicle engineering.

-The Department of Physics is a friendly medium-sized department with approximately 200 students studying for MPhys and BSc degrees, as well 60 taking our focused, vocational MSc's, and 75 PhD students.
+The Department of Physics is a friendly medium-sized department with approximately 200 students studying for MPhys and BSc degrees, as well 60 taking our focused, vocational MScs, and 75 PhD students.
 These are taught by 24 academics.
 It is almost unique amongst UK physics departments in offering all MPhys and BSc students a year in either industry or an internationally leading research lab.
-The Department has a strong reputation in research; in the latest Research Assessment Exercise, 55% of its research was rated as world leading or internationally excellent.
+The Department has a strong reputation in research; in the 2014 Research Excellence Framework (REF), 84% of its research was rated as world leading or internationally excellent.